Find out which bitcoin debit card meets your needs when it comes to convenience, fees and currency support.

 It will often be EFTPOS, Visa or Mastercard.
 The card will be usable anywhere these card types are accepted.

-Often this will be at any ATM, at any store with a card reader and on any website that lets you pay with a card.
+Often this will be at an ATM, at any store with a card reader and on any website that lets you pay with a card.
+Of course, if you have a virtual card, keep in mind that it can only be used online.

 What to consider when choosing a bitcoin debit card